SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 34. - Verdant Armor

 You can cast Barkskin without using a spell slot.
 When casting using this ability you don't need to maintain concentration.
-Once you do so, you can't cast it in this way again until you finish a long rest.
+Once you do so, you can't cast it in this way again until you finish a short rest.